 This course explores the visual structures of natural things.
 The processes and disciplines of drawing, acrylic painting, watercolor and sculpture will be used to examine natural subjects such as plants, animals, landscape and the figure.
 We will work directly from life.
 Out-of-class trips will be frequent to access natural subject matter not found in the classroom.

 Requisite: One of Drawing 1, Painting 1, or Sculpture1 (because of the diversity of subject and materials used).
 Limited to 8 students.
 Spring semester.
-Senior Resident Artist Gloman.2016-17: Not offered
+Senior Resident Artist Gloman.2016-17: Offered in Spring 2017

 (Offered as HIST 226 [EUp].
 ARHA 226, and EUST 226.)
 Although overlooked in military histories until recently, women have long been actively involved in warfare: as combatants, as victims, as workers, and as symbols.
 This course examines both the changing role of women, and the shifting constructions of “womanhood,” in four major European conflicts: the wars of Elizabeth I in sixteenth-century England, the wars and peace of Marie de Médicis in seventeenth-century France, the French Revolution, and the First World War.
 Using methodologies drawn from Art History and History, the course seeks to understand the gendered nature of warfare.
 Why are images of women and the family central to the iconography of war, and how have representations of womanhood shifted according to the aims of particular conflicts?
 To what extent do women’s experiences of warfare differ from men’s, and can war be considered a source of women’s liberation or oppression?
 Students will analyze a range of historical images in conjunction with primary source texts from these conflicts and will also develop an original research project related to the course’s themes.
 Two class meetings per week.